 Macaws are expensive to raise.
 They are large, require a lot of space, and eat quite a bit of food.
 It is very important to consider the financial responsibility that comes along with owning a Macaw.
+You can expect to pay $300–$1,200 for the initial setup and $100–$150 per month.
 This is a long-lived companion and you will be taking on a lifetime of responsibility for their care.
-How much is a macaw?
-Read on to find out.
+How much is a Macaw?
+Read on to find out all the details.

 Bringing Home a New Macaw: One-Time Costs

-When you decide to purchase a Macaw, you must consider the price of the bird and the initial setup costs necessary to ensure your bird has a healthy, enriching life in your home.
+When you decide to purchase a Macaw bird, prices you must consider include the price of the Macaw and the initial setup costs necessary to ensure your bird has a healthy, enriching life in your home.